Home

 • increased populations of native insects and birds

-• the reduced effect when water restrictions are tightened as they are currently being in Australia
+• the reduced effect when water restrictions are tightened as they currently are in Australia

 The hidden benefit is saving a precious resource and knowing that we are reducing our own water waste.